DermotR/dsr-dev-process/docs/dsr-process-detailed.md

 ## Best Practices

+> **Summary**: Keep documentation current, leverage appropriate LLM tools for specific tasks, establish phase checkpoints, embrace incremental improvement, and validate critical decisions with multiple perspectives.

-1. **Maintain Documentation Currency**
+### 1. **Maintain Documentation Currency**
 - Update documentation immediately after code changes
 - Use documentation-as-code approaches when possible
 - Automate documentation generation where appropriate

-2. **Leverage LLM Strengths**
+### 2. **Leverage LLM Strengths**
 - Use Claude for creative ideation and requirement expansion
-   - Use Claude Code for structured code generation
+- Use Claude Code for structured code generation and React components
 - Use Cursor for targeted refinements and improvements
+- Save important outputs before ending LLM sessions

+### 3. **Start with UI**
+- Begin with pencil sketches to drive requirements discussions
+- Use simple wireframes to focus on functionality and user experience
+- Generate working React code from UI mockups

-3. **Establish Clear Checkpoints**
+### 4. **Establish Clear Checkpoints**
 - Define clear criteria for moving between phases
 - Ensure documentation meets quality standards before proceeding
 - Validate with stakeholders at key milestones

-4. **Embrace Incremental Improvement**
+### 5. **Embrace Incremental Improvement**
 - Recognize that perfect understanding evolves over time
 - Focus on continuous improvement rather than perfection
 - Document known limitations and future enhancement opportunities

-5. **Cross-Validate Critical Decisions**
+### 6. **Cross-Validate Critical Decisions**
 - Use multiple LLMs for important architectural decisions
 - Seek diverse perspectives on complex problems
 - Document alternative approaches considered

 By following the dsr-dev-proc process and adhering to these best practices, teams can leverage the power of LLMs to create well-documented, thoughtfully designed software systems that evolve through iterative refinement.